 Although it may be based in legend, Confucius's encounter with Laotzu, narrated by Cho-Hong in the Si Sien Chuen, is very meaningful.
-According to Cho-Hong, wrote: "It is possible to set a trap in order to catch animals; it is possible to catch fishes with nets and to catch birds with arrows.
+According to Cho-Hong, Confucius, who tried to involve Laotzu in his preoccupation with customs, morality, and tradition, received such answers from him that, when reflecting several years later on this encounter, he wrote: "It is possible to set a trap in order to catch animals; it is possible to catch fishes with nets and to catch birds with arrows.
 But how will one capture the dragon that flies in the air above the clouds?"